Much more than just a recommendation...

 GET REWARDED FOR INTRODUCING A NEW MEMBER...

-We've teamed up with GiftPay to reward our members for their referrals.
-If you have a recommended trader or service provider that would be interested in getting the Safe Local Trades seal of approval, please get them to register their details at this LINK.
-If your referral successfully becomes a member, you will receive a £20 eGift card to spend at dozens of online shops
+If you recommend a like-minded trader who would be interested in getting the Safe Local Trades seal of approval, please get them to register their details at this LINK.

 Print your profile & reviews